 Antiretroviral therapy aims to reduce a person’s viral load to undetectable levels.
 This is known as viral suppression.

 After starting antiretroviral therapy, a person’s HIV viral load tests will come back with low numbers.
 When this occurs, the treatment is working, and HIV is no longer progressing.
 With a lower viral load, the chances of transmitting the virus to others become lower.

-According to the United States Centers for Disease Control and Prevention (CDC), an undetectable viral load means less than 200 copies/ml.
+According to the United States Centers for Disease Control and Prevention (CDC), an undetectable viral load means

 An undetectable viral load means that a person has effectively zero risk of sexually transmitting the virus to an HIV-negative partner.

 This concept is known as U=U, which stands for undetectable = untransmittable.